| 开发者 |

 | 版权网址: | 版权信息 |

 All security modifications are automatically reverted.
 The .htaccess rules are removed, wp-config.php constants are restored to their original values, and scheduled tasks are cleared.
-Your site returns to its pre-Vigilante state.
+Your site returns to its pre-Vigilant state.

 Check your spam folder first.
 You can click "Resend code" on the verification form.
 Codes expire after 10 minutes by default.
 If issues persist, an administrator can temporarily disable 2FA from the plugin settings.

 By default, 2FA is enforced for administrators and editors.
-You can customize which roles require 2FA in the Login Security settings, or exclude specific users.
+You can customize which roles require 2FA in the Login Security settings, and exclude specific users individually.

 Access your site via FTP/SFTP and either rename the plugin folder to disable it temporarily, or delete the vigilante_login_attempts table rows for your IP address in the database.